-First established in 1998, The Trinity-in-Cape Town program, in association with Interstudy, provides students with the opportunity to spend a semester or year in this fascinating city while studying at the prestigious local universities.
+First established in 1998, Trinity in Cape Town provides students with the opportunity to spend a semester or year in this fascinating city while studying at prestigious local universities.
 South Africa is a dynamic country recovering from years of racial and class oppression.
 The nation's unique history, diverse population, and varied cultures make this an extraordinary opportunity to participate and learn in a thought provoking and stimulating political environment.
 All students take a Trinity core course, “Imagining South Africa” , complete a community engagement internship and take remaining courses at a prestigious South African university.

 Tucked beneath the appropriately named Table Mountain, Cape Town is an exhilarating port city, rich in history, architecture, and cultural pursuits.
 The city is dominated by a towering, table-shaped mountain, set on a peninsula of soaring, rocky heights and lush valleys, where two oceans converge—the Indian and the Atlantic—and where immense natural beauty and the fast pace and bright lights of a great urban center come together.